UPdated April 25, 2025

 As the seasons change and temperatures drop, many homeowners contend with an unwelcome invasion: spiders.
-In the Pacific Northwest, there are many spider species that frequent homes.
-These include the hobo spider (Eratigena agrestis), giant house spider (Eratigena atrica), bold jumping spider (Phidippus audax), and American house spider (Parasteatoda tepidarorum).
+In the Pacific Northwest, you could run into the hobo spider (Eratigena agrestis), giant house spider (Eratigena atrica), bold jumping spider (Phidippus audax), or American house spider (Parasteatoda tepidarorum).

 Whether you’re dealing with unwanted house guests or trying to eliminate harmful intruders, understanding the spiders in your home is the first step toward effective pest management.
 Keep reading while we uncover everything you need to know about these four common Pacific Northwest spiders!